sonitasvpublico/UXAnalysisApp/README.md

-# UI/UX Analysis Tool
+# LucidaAI

-A professional web application that analyzes UI designs and screenshots to identify usability issues, accessibility problems, and provides localization recommendations for global markets.
+A professional web application that analyzes images and designs to identify usability issues, accessibility problems, and provides localization recommendations for global markets.

 ## ⚠️ Usage Terms & License